Social proof is informational social influence. It’s a psychological and social phenomenon powered by the ‘wisdom of the crowd’.

 If we see someone had a bad experience with something we are considering – like a product that has a lot of 1-2 star ratings and nasty reviews – our trust in that thing diminishes.

-But negative social proof obviously isn’t something most want to use in social proof marketing.
+But negative social proof obviously isn’t something most want to use as a social proof marketing strategy.

 The Power of Similarity

 Another aspect of social proof is similarity.
 If another person is similar to us in some way — if they are business owners like us, if they have a family like we do, or if they struggle with the same problems — the easier it is to relate to the person providing the social proof.

 It increases our sense of trust that the choice in question will be good for us since it was good for someone like us.